 If you’re out camping in the wilderness or spending the day in the deep woods, treating your clothing and shoes is a great option for repelling mosquitoes, ticks, and other dangerous insects.
 Permethrin can be found in the same section as other mosquito repellents at sporting goods and home improvement stores.

 There are two options.
 You can soak clothing and equipment in Permethrin.
-Or you can buy the spray.
+Or you can buy the mist.
 Once dry, your Permethrin-treated clothing and gear should be good for as many as six washes.
 Be sure to follow the directions on the packaging.

 Wear Long Sleeves and Pants